muhammadhumzadev/chating/README.md

 ## Usage
 Once the app is running locally or deployed on GCP, follow these steps to use the messaging app:

-Sign up for an account or log in if you already have one.
+If you go to the 127.0.0.1/chats/ link it will give you error Anonymous User.
+To resolve the issue

+Got to 127.0.0.1/admin/ and login there

+user1:             username: admin
+                   password: admin

+user2:             username: Mike
+                   password: mike12345

-Start a conversation with a friends by selecting on of the rooms.
+Start a conversation with a friends.

 Type your messages in the input field at the bottom of the chat window and press Enter to send them.